davidpfister/fortiche/CONTRIBUTING.md

 A good bug report should include all information needed to reproduce the bug.
 Please be as detailed as possible:

-1. Which version of _fpm-modules_ are you using?
+1. Which version of _fortiche_ are you using?
 Please be specific.
 2. What are the steps to reproduce the issue?
 3. What is the expected outcome?
 4. What happens instead?